Robert-Xsa/Sequence-modeling-and-time-series-analysis-Concepts/README.md

 **Applications of Sequence Modeling**

-1.Natural Language Processing (NLP)
+1. Natural Language Processing (NLP)

 Understanding and generating human language, including tasks like language translation, sentiment analysis, and text summarization.

-2.Speech Recognition
+2. Speech Recognition

 Converting spoken language into text, used in applications like voice assistants.

-3.Time Series Prediction
+3. Time Series Prediction

 Predicting future values based on historical data, which brings us to time series analysis.